ivan-shaporov/BlazorAzureBlobBrowser/README.md

 # Sample Blazor application with Azure Active Directory authorization

-This sample demonstartes how to configure AAD Authorization in a Blazor browser hosted application.
+This sample demonstrates how to configure AAD Authorization in a Blazor browser hosted application.
 Configured AAD then is used to access blobs in an Azure Storage Account.
 This approach doesn't require any secrets and opens possibilities for using it at the client side in a browser.

 AAD authorization in this sample is based on an AAD App Registration.
 You will need to create and configure the app, allow the app access to an Azure Storage Account and allow access to the account for your Azure user login.